The Nation: 1970s to 2024

 On the eve of the 1968 U.S. presidential election the magazine argued that the choice between Nixon and Humphrey was such a bad one that voters should stay home.

-In June 1979, The Nations publisher Hamilton Fish and then-editor Victor Navasky moved the magazine to 72 Fifth Avenue, in Manhattan.
-In June 1998, the periodical had to move to make way for condominium development.
-The offices of The Nation are now at 33 Irving Place, in Manhattan's Gramercy Park neighborhood.
+In June 1979, The Nations publisher Hamilton Fish moved the magazine to 72 Fifth Avenue, in Manhattan.
+The Nation's current address is 33 Irving Place in New York.

 In 1977, a group organized by Hamilton Fish V bought the magazine from the Storrow family.
-In 1985, he sold it to Arthur L. Carter, who had made a fortune as a founding partner of Carter, Berlind, Potoma & Weill.
+In 1985, the magazine was sold to for undiscosed amount to "The Nation Co", headed by millionaire Arthur Carter and two former owners of The Nation.